List of Siouxsie and the Banshees members

 Siouxsie Sioux performing live with the Banshees at Lollapalooza in 1991.

 Siouxsie and the Banshees were a British rock band.
 Formed in September 1976, the group originally consisted of vocalist Siouxsie Sioux, bassist Steven Severin, guitarist Marco Pirroni and drummer Sid Vicious.
 The first recording line-up featured John McKay and Kenny Morris in place of Pirroni and Vicious.
-Siouxsie and Severin were members throughout the band's entire lifetime, alongside drummer Budgie who joined in 1979. and a rotating cast of guitarists including John McGeoch.
+Siouxsie and Severin were members throughout the band's entire lifetime, alongside drummer Budgie who joined in 1979, and a rotating cast of guitarists including John McGeoch and Robert Smith.
 The band broke up in 1996 but reformed for a tour in 2002 with a line-up of Siouxsie, Severin, Budgie, and guitarist Knox Chandler.